VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 }
 ```

 So, this code works.
 Problem is, this tends to cause issues and get really messy.
 Being able to reuse names is actually really good and helpful.
 So, what if we want to pass a into our `set_a` function - not just the value that a has, but actually the variable itself so we can change it without returning a new value?

-Well, finally, pointers from last chaper serve a purpose.
+Well, finally, pointers from last chapter serve a purpose!
 If we just pass in `a` what were doing is saying "take the value a holds and give it to the function" but if we pass in `&a` we're saying "take the address where a is at and give it to the function".

 This gives rise to the two main ways to move data around "Pass by value" and "Pass by reference".
 Passing by value is easy.
 Passing by reference is useful, but a bit harder to wrap your head around.